railsuser2014/openobject-doc-book-en/3/3_9/journals.rst

 Configuring a Journal
 ---------------------

-To view, edit or create new journals use the menu :menuselection:`Financial Management --> Configuration --> Financial Accounting --> Financial Journals`.
+To view, edit or create new journals use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Journals --> Journals`.

-Just like General accounts, the journals can be deactivated to make them invisible: uncheck the :guilabel:`Active` checkbox for that.

 .. figure::  images/account_journal_form.png
    :scale: 50